amrsaad7/Car-Image-Classifier/README.md

 ![Semantic description of image](https://miro.medium.com/max/1400/1*XbuW8WuRrAY5pC4t-9DZAQ.jpeg "Image Title")

-In this project mainly aims to classify car pictures using ***CNN-based*** approach and Stanford Car Dataset.
-The the pre-trained ResNet152 as the CNN to classify images.
+This project mainly aims to classify car pictures using ***CNN-based*** approach and Stanford Car Dataset.
+The pre-trained ResNet152 as the CNN to classify images.

 ## ResNet.